kiquetal/for-csi-aws/stepsForRezising.md

 #####

- 	To make a root volume for EBS, you need to replicate the following GPT
+ 	To make a booteablet volume for EBS, you need to replicate the following GPT

 	Device       Start      End Sectors Size Type